rojarsmith/dev-note/dev-note-web3.md

 program counter pointer to the index of bytecode.

+mload(0xAB) Loads the word (32byte) located at the memory address 0xAB.

+MSTORE  // Save the data to memory

+Solidity always stores a free memory pointer at position 0x40.

+Fixed memory location 0x80 contains a pointer to the current "memory variable stack".
+It is updated on function entry and restored on function exit.

 ### Gas

 Gas Price : How much ETH for each gas unit.
 Gwei = 0.000 000 001 Eth